lxc/incus/doc/howto/network_ovn_setup.md

 (network-ovn-setup)=
-# How to set up OVN with LXD
+# How to set up OVN with Incus

-See the following sections for how to set up a basic OVN network, either as a standalone network or to host a small LXD cluster.
+See the following sections for how to set up a basic OVN network, either as a standalone network or to host a small Incus cluster.

 ## Set up a standalone OVN network

-Complete the following steps to create a standalone OVN network that is connected to a managed LXD parent bridge network (for example, `lxdbr0`) for outbound connectivity.
+Complete the following steps to create a standalone OVN network that is connected to a managed Incus parent bridge network (for example, `lxdbr0`) for outbound connectivity.

 1. Install the OVN tools on the local server: